bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 First step of course is getting Taproot implemented and activated in the network.
 That was done late last year.
 And now the Lightning implementations are starting to integrate.
-There's a number of different ways to improve Lightning because of Taproot and LND and CLN and LDK and Eclair are all making changes now to support Taproot, including MuSig2, which will enable N of N wallets.
+There's a number of different ways to improve Lightning because of Taproot and LND and CLN and LDK and Eclair are all making changes now to support Taproot, including MuSig2, which will enable N-of-N wallets.
 And then there's a protocol called FROST, which will enable threshold signatures on Taproot and, in this case, on Lightning.
-So for example, you could have a 2 of 3 wallet that's not only your 2 of 3 wallet for on-chain funds, but also Lightning channels.
+So for example, you could have a 2-of-3 wallet that's not only your 2-of-3 wallet for on-chain funds, but also Lightning channels.
 So that's super exciting.
 We can go deeper on that too.
 I think it's really exciting but let me just link it back to VLS.
-If you fast forward to this future where you have a 2 of 3 wallet on Lightning, there's three keys, three separate computers of those keys, and if you want to receive or send money, you need to have two signers.
+If you fast forward to this future where you have a 2-of-3 wallet on Lightning, there's three keys, three separate computers of those keys, and if you want to receive or send money, you need to have two signers.
 Only one of those can be your full Lightning node.
 So how does the other signer securely sign without trusting the other key?
 Well, it needs to be running VLS, or it needs to be running something like VLS, but there's really no other project that does that today.